cncf/tag-env-sustainability/website/content/en/events/2024-cloud-native-sustainability-week.md

 ## Meetup Locations

-*Note that this list is changing, we will publish a complete overview a few weeks for the event!
-Take a look at [this document](https://docs.google.com/document/d/1xfUqxt0EeMhrsg8h5p_cAJ1ZHzWryrIywue53rVRFJw/edit?usp=sharing) to check the latest status, and persons to contact.*
+*Note that this list is changing, we will publish a complete overview a few weeks before the event!
+Take a look at [this document](https://docs.google.com/document/d/1xfUqxt0EeMhrsg8h5p_cAJ1ZHzWryrIywue53rVRFJw/edit?usp=sharing) to check the latest status, and people to contact.*

 <!-- cSpell:disable -->
 | **NR** | **Location** | **Date** | **Event Link** | **Name** |